 Curious about triads in music?
 Learn how to play piano triads below

-A triad is a set of three notes spaced in thirds and played at the same time.
+A triad is a set of three notes spaced in thirds and often played at the same time.
 Piano triads are foundational to piano music and playing the piano.
 They’re simple enough for a beginner to learn and play, but they’re also part of the most advanced piano arrangements of both popular and classical music.
-Without triads, music as we know it wouldn’t exist!
+Without triads, music as we know it couldn’t exist!

 What are triads in music?

 Triads are built by playing every other note of a musical scale.
 For example, to play a C major triad, you’d start with C, then skip up to E, then skip up again to G. These three notes, C-E-G, form a triad.
 Triads provide a rich, full sound because the pitches are as close together as they can get while still sounding harmonious to our ears.

 Triads form the backbone of accompaniment patterns in Western music.
 They help define the mood that the music conveys.
 Different triads can create either a sense of tension or resolution throughout a piece.

 Keyboard instruments like the piano and organ are especially suited for playing triads.
 You’ll find them played as blocked triads, which are three notes sounded all at once, or as broken triads, which are three notes played one after the other, as in an arpeggio.

 What are the 4 types of triads in music?